serhiiromaniuk/gitlab-search/README.md

-  -h, --help           show this help message and exit --api-debug          Show all API calls --internal-debug     Show all iterated items and other dubugv info --filename-is-regex  FILE_FILTER become Python regular expressions, so it can be '.*\.cpp' to search for all files with extension cpp
+  -h, --help           show this help message and exit --api-debug          Show all API calls --internal-debug     Show all iterated items and other dubugv info --filename-is-regex  FILE_FILTER become Python regular expressions, so it can be '.*\.cpp' to search for --output-match"      Output matching line all files with extension cpp
 ```

 ### Example